15x09: My "Magic" Mirror

 I was sitting in my room, in dead silence, staring into their pitch-black room, and I saw the mirror slowly start tilting backwards until it revealed me sitting in my bed, eyes wide open.

-Even after I'd twisted its hinges as hard as I could, it would only stay upright, like I said, for a maximum of fifteen minutes.
+Even after I'd twisted its hinges as hard as I could, it would only stay upright, like I said, for a maximum of 15 minutes.

 Then I went to the couch in the living room, and I laid down, terrified, out of my mind.

-we noticed that the plastic accordion-like cover for my brother's window, the part that the AC unit didn't cover, had been opened to fit something, approximately the size of a baseball or a hand, through it.
+As we investigated, we noticed that the plastic accordion-like cover for my brother's window, the part that the AC unit didn't cover, had been opened to fit something approximately the size of a baseball or a hand through it.

 My dad started getting antsy about this, so he went to the roof to check the other side of the window.